 National Geographic Photographer

 Alison’s work has been featured in National Geographic magazine, and she has produced ten books, including three for the National Geographic Traveler guidebook series.
-Her memoir, “Learning to Breathe; One Woman’s Journey of Spirit and Survival,” chronicles her inspirational story of survival, the years of rehabilitation and her ongoing determination to recover and continue traveling the world as an intrepid visual storyteller.
-Alison’s experience and her work in post-disaster/conflict areas inspired her to establish a foundation called Faces of Hope; a non-profit that globally supports women and children’s rights by creating visual awareness and donating directly to grass-roots organizations that help sustain them through education and healthcare.
+Her memoir, “Learning to Breathe; One Woman’s Journey of Spirit and Survival,” chronicles her inspirational story of survival and years of rehabilitation, and her ongoing determination to recover and continue traveling the world as an intrepid photojournalist.
+Alison’s experience and her work in post-disaster/conflict areas inspired her to establish a foundation called Faces of Hope, a non-profit that globally supports women and children’s rights by creating visual awareness and donating directly to grass-roots organizations that help sustain them through education and healthcare.
 She looks forward to sharing her photographic and storytelling expertise with travelers.

 Join us for updates, insider reports & special offers.